ZCAlex77/odin-todo-app/README.md

 ### Description

 A todo app that lets you add todos and organise them into projects.
-I made this app following a lesson on theodinproject.com to practice using webpack.
+I made this app following this [lesson](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) on theodinproject.com to practice using webpack.

 ### Preview